Abey627/weather-data-platform/docs/guides/elk-stack.md

         return ip
 ```

-Add the middleware to your settings:
+Add the middleware to Django settings:

 ```python
 MIDDLEWARE = [